Skip to main content

 • Authors feel safe submitting imperfect code for feedback

-• Reviewers feel safe asking "dumb" questions
+• Reviewers feel safe asking "basic" questions

 • Mistakes are learning opportunities, not blame targets